Dividend Allowance Cut: Will it affect you?

-Phillip Hammond first spoke about the dividend cut in the Spring Budget speech where he said, “People should have choices about how they work, but those choices must not be driven primarily by differences in tax treatment”.
+Phillip Hammond first spoke about the dividend cut in the Spring Budget speech.
+He said, “People should have choices about how they work, but those choices must not be driven primarily by differences in tax treatment”.

-The Chancellor is of the opinion that there must not be any difference in tax treatments for employees and non-employees.
-Contracting organisations are however debating this statement and say that employees enjoy more benefits than non-employees.
+He believes there must not be any difference in tax treatments for employees versus non-employees.
+Contracting organisations disagree with this statement, though, and say that employees enjoy more benefits than non-employees.

-As the dividend allowance cut did not appear in the first Finance Bill immediately after the general election, people were of the opinion that it might be scrapped along with Class 4 (self-employed) National insurance contributions increase.
-Unsurprisingly, this dividend policy did re-appear in a subsequent bill and has been passed.
+As the dividend allowance cut did not appear in the first Finance Bill, people suspected it may be scrapped along with the Class 4 (self-employed) National insurance contributions increase.
+Unsurprisingly, this dividend policy did re-appear in a subsequent bill and has since been passed.

 The dividend allowance is a fairly new introduction to the tax system.
-It was introduced in the year 2016 and it implies that dividends are subject to tax based on how much the individual earns.
+It was introduced in 2016 and implies that dividends are subject to tax based on how much the individual earns.

-There are three dividend tax rates, with basic rate tax payers paying dividend tax at 7.5%, higher and additional rate tax payers paying 32.5% and 38.1% respectively.
+There are three dividend tax rates; basic rate tax payers pay dividend tax at 7.5%, and higher and additional rate tax payers pay 32.5% and 38.1% respectively.

 Like personal allowance, there is a “dividend allowance” of £5,000.
-It meant that the first £5,000 of dividend income is not taxed for limited company shareholders getting paid in dividends.
+This means that the first £5,000 of dividend income is not taxed for limited company shareholders getting paid in dividends.
 However, this sum is still taken into consideration for overall tax purposes.

-Is it going to affect you?
-If yes, how much?
+Will this affect you?
+If so, by how much?

 If the dividends (£5000) fall between multiple tax bands, the figures mentioned above will change.

-Conclusion: Family businesses could be the most affected by this change.
-Where multiple family members take dividend income they could be far worse off.
+Conclusion: Family businesses are likely to be the most affected by this change, especially if multiple family members take dividend income.